ogtamimi/qr-guard/.github/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing to QR Guard!
-Contributions are welcome—bug reports, feature requests, documentation improvements, and code changes.
+Contributions are welcome-bug reports, feature requests, documentation improvements, and code changes.

 ## How to Contribute
 1. **Open an Issue**